-EastEnders legend June Brown, who plays Dot Branning/Cotton, has confirmed she has left the BBC soap.
+EastEnders legend June Brown, who plays Dot Branning/Cotton, has died at the age of 95.

-With her headscarf and a cigarette in hand, Dot has been a fixture in Walford since 1985, the year the show began.
+With her headscarf and a cigarette in hand, Dot had been a fixture in Walford since 1985, the year the show began.

 Here are some of her most memorable moments.